Single node cluster migration guide

 Reconfigure Grafana notifications

-Grafana notifications are not migrated as part of the legacy single machine to high availability cluster migration.
-You will need to reconfigure any legacy single machine Grafana notifications in your high availability cluster after the migration has completed.
+Grafana notifications are not migrated as part of this migration.
+You will need to reconfigure any Grafana notifications in your high availability cluster after the migration has completed.

 To configure Grafana notifications in your high availability cluster please refer to our monitoring your instance documentation.